adblockplus/adblockpluschrome/README.md

 An alternative build system that uses Node.js and [Gulp](https://gulpjs.com) instead of Python is available.
-For now it's meant to be used in parallel with the current build system.
+It's currently used on the CI pipeline and on local test execution.

 ### Usage